open-orchestra/open-orchestra-docs/en/user_guide/content_display.rst

 Contribution
 ````````````
-On this block, like on the content list block, the contibutor can use the standard template of the
+On this block, like on the content list block, the contributor can use the standard template of the
 block or create a specific one for that block/node using the rich text.

 **To get this block working, the node url pattern has to be set in a specific way.
 As the content